korosmateusz/ARP-spoof/README.md

 # ARP-spoof
-Script for executing a Man-In-The-Middle attack and blocking all traffic to specified domain
+Script for executing a Man-In-The-Middle attack on SensorReader app.

+The purpose of the script is to commit an ARP spoofing attack in order to get access to data sent from client to server and modify it on the fly.